dubrie/public/books.md

 1. Creativity Inc by Ed Catmull, Amy Wallace
 1. White Fragility by Robin Diangelo
-1. Startup Life by Brad Feld, Amy Batchelor
 1. Begin Again by Eddie S. Glaude Jr.
+1. Parable of the Sower by Octavia Butler
 1. Endure: Mind, Body, and the Curiously Elastic Limits of Human Performance by Alex Hutchinson